633 W 5th Street #2890

 Neglect includes all those behavior where the officials omit their work responsibilities towards the elderly.
 This could include failing to provide basic healthcare, food, water, comfort, a clean and hygienic environment, safety, and more.

 So, how does one identify elder abuse at a nursing home?
 Well, it’s not that simple.
-In some cases, the elderly will report the abuse to a family member, but in many, they remain quiet and endure the constant abuse thrown their way.
+In some cases, the elderly will report the abuse to a family member, but many remain quiet and endure the constant abuse thrown their way.

 In such situations, a family member needs to question and observe.
-Check for bodily injuries or signs of physical abuse whenever you visit a nursing home and monitor the elderly’s behavior for signs of anxiety and fear.
-Also, go through their bank statements to identify any irregular payments or sudden changes.
+Check for bodily injuries or signs of physical abuse whenever you visit a nursing home, and monitor the elderly’s behavior for signs of anxiety and fear.
+Also, review their bank statements to identify irregular payments or sudden changes.